DrZomboss64/LEButBestUi/README.md

 ## Features

-> 1-INF Key Support
+> 1-21+ Key Support

 What does this mean?
 Well, now if you want, you can choose a different amount of arrows / keys!
-(Aka different from 4), this feature goes up to infinity because you can add your own sets of keys, but the default limit is 18 (also yes 1 key is a thing lol).
+(Aka different from 4), this feature goes up to 21 by default, but can be increased with mods (no source code required).

 > Full mod support with Polymod (with a mod loader)!